This series was inspired by Andy Warhol.

 In 1962, Andy Warhol began appropriating images of violent death from the pages of America’s newspapers and silk-screening them as the subjects of a series he called Death & Disaster.
 He made these deaths famous, but he also had an insight: that Americans had become inured to the horror of these images by their constant repetition in the news.
 He also knew that America had an insatiable lust for celebrity, violence & death.

 I was moved by these images, yet in a new century where we are even further over-saturated with imagery.
-My reaction was to re-create the original black & white photographs as miniature dioramas and photograph them in full color, taking a few liberties.
+My reaction was to re-create the original black & white newspaper photographs as miniature dioramas and photograph them in full color – taking a few liberties and adding few new images.
 They have been produced on film for viewing as a Viewmaster reel, and designed for the Bakelite Viewmasters whose mass- production started in 1962, the same year that Warhol began his own series.
 In his honor, I call this series A Glamorous Death, and the images are titled with their original news headlines.